ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 * *Easy access storage*: data the users can access without help.
 * *Other storage*: form of storage which would not necessarily be easy to access without out help

-* forever as a time period means store for 2 years and then revist this decision when we know how bug the data is and problems involved.
+* forever as a time period means store for 2 years and then revisit this decision when we know how big the data is and problems involved.

 Data type | Storage on instrument | Easy access storage | Other storage | justification
 --------  | --------------------- | ------------------- | ------------- | -------------